Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/X - Kaeon FUSION for Beginners/3 - Advanced Kaeon FUSION/README.md

 use the call command.
-The call command should have one child with the content "Build", a second child specifying the name of the desired dialect, and a third that returns a list of strings written in said dialect.
+The call command should have one child with the content "Build", a second child specifying the name of the desired dialect, a third that returns a list of strings written in said dialect, and an optional fourth that specifies additional information.

 For example, running: